Four types of tax-advantaged accounts help individuals and families save and pay for medical expenses that health insurance doesn't cover:

 Any employee whose employer offers an HRA as a benefit can participate, though contribution limitations may apply for highly compensated employees.
 You can take advantage of both an HRA and an FSA, if they are offered.

-Contributions by your employer are not added to your gross income.
-Employees are not taxed on their HRA reimbursements.
+Contributions by your employer aren't added to your gross income.
+Employees aren't taxed on their HRA reimbursements.

 Only your employer can contribute funds to your HRA, and the schedule and amount of the contributions are determined by your employer.